-6. CONCLUSIONS
+IV.
+CONCLUSIONS

-Magnetic holes are considered here as kinetic scale plasma inhomogeneities convected with the solar wind speed.
-These localized density and/or temperature enhancements are assumed to be sheetlike structures which are stationary in the solar wind flow.
-The plasma in the magnetic hole is separated from the background solar wind by sheaths whose thicknesses are only a few proton gyroradii.
+Magnetic holes are considered here as kinetic scale plasma inhomogeneities convected with the solar speed.
+There localized density and/or temperature enhancements are assumed to be sheet-like structures which are stationary in the solar wind flow.
+The plasma in the magnetic hole is separated from the background solar wind by sheaths whose thickness is only a few proton gyroradii.
 Diamagnetic currents flow in these sheaths.
 In the kinetic model presented here to describe the structure of these sheaths, we have assumed that the radius of curvature of the surface is much larger than the thickness of the current sheath itself.
-Neglecting Coulomb collisions and other irreversible processes, we have found, by using the models of Lemaire and Burlaga [1976], a variety of magnetic field structures similar to those observed in solar wind magnetic holes and antiholes.
-Even null sheets, in which the magnetic field reverses with $|\mathbf{B}|$ going strictly through zero, can be modeled by the theory presented above (e.g., case 3).
+Neglecting Coulomb collisions and other irreversible processes we have found, by using the models of Lemaire and Burlaga (1976), a variety of magnetic field structures similar to those observed in solar wind magnetic holes and anti-holes.
+Even null-sheets, in which the magnetic field reverses with $|\vec{B}|$ going strictly through zero, can be modeled by the theory presented above (e.g., case III).

-There are a number of other factors that might be considered in constructing more refined models of magnetic holes.
-Coulomb collisions, although infrequent, would tend to broaden the holes.
+There is a number of other factors that might be considered in constructing more refined models of magnetic holes.
+Coulomb collisions although infrequent would tend to broaden the holes.
 In some cases the ion drift speed might exceed the Alfvén speed and cause local instabilities.
 Variations in both ion density and temperature should be considered.
 The effects of alpha particle drifts and curvature of the current sheet might also be significant in some cases.
-These factors are essentially complications, however.
-The aim of this paper has been to explain the basic mechanisms responsible for magnetic holes.
-It will be appropriate to consider the other factors when high-resolution plasma observations are available which give n(z), T(z), etc., in the magnetic holes.
+These factors are essentially complications, however, the aim of this paper has been to explain the basic mechanisms responsible for magnetic holes.
+It will be appreciated to consider the other factors when high resolution plasma observations are available which give n(z), T(z), etc., in the magnetic holes.